 There are five narcology clinics in Tbilisi (Georgian Research Institute on Addiction, Bemoni, Uranti, Centre of psychocorrection and Narcology Expertise, Tanadgoma).
 The only regional treatment centre for drug addicts is in Batumi Addiction Treatment Centre.
 There are 60 beds in the country altogether.
 During the last 3 years, four clinics were initiated but then closed due to different reasons.
-There are nine regional outpatient narcological centres and twenty outpatient facilities on the district ('rayon') level of which the majority work on narcological testing.
+There are nine regional outpatient facilities on the district ('rayon') level of which the majority work on narcological testing.

-Two types of narcology treatment exist in Georgia: 1) therapy targeting abstinence in the short-term perspective (abstinence therapy) used for all types of illegal drugs, and 2) substitution/maintenance therapy for opiate addiction.
+Two types of narcology treatment exist in Georgia: 1) therapy targeting abstinence in the shortterm perspective (abstinence therapy) used for all types of illegal drugs, and 2) substitution/maintenance therapy for opiate addiction.
 Abstinence therapy is provided in two stages: detoxification and short-term psychological rehabilitation.
 The third stage recommended by internationally acknowledged standards of social rehabilitation (WHO, 2007) generally does not occur in Georgia.
 Abstinence treatment is not financed by the government donors or private organizations or foundations in Georgia.
 The only exception is in the region of Adjara, where the regional government covers treatment costs for detoxifications.
 In the rest of the country, patients have to pay for treatment directly.
-The standard course of detoxification (usually 10-20 days in Georgia) costs 1,000 to 2,000 Lari (500-1,000 Euros) in different clinics.
-Compared to the average monthly income (368 GEL / 145-170 Euros), the price makes it difficult for many clients and their families to afford treatment services.
+The standard course of detoxification (usually 10-20 days in Georgia) costs 1,000 to 2,000 Lari (500-1,000 Euro) in different clinics.
+Compared to the average monthly income (539 GEL / 240 Euro), the price makes it difficult for many clients and their families to afford treatment services.